 Dr Kathrin Keil has been a Project Scientist at the IASS since 2013 where she is co-leading the Arctic research project SMART (Sustainable Modes of Arctic Resource-driven Transformations), which focuses on stakeholder engagement and governance challenges in the resource-driven transformations in the Arctic and the feedback effects between Arctic and non-Arctic regions.
 Kathrin received her Ph.D. in Political Science from the Freie Universität Berlin in 2013.
 In her dissertation she researched the international politics of the Arctic, with a focus on international regimes and institutions in the areas of energy, shipping and fishing.
 She is also the Europe Director of The Arctic Institute – Center for Circumpolar Security Studies where she regularly writes about and comments on current Arctic developments.
 Further, Kathrin is part of the official German observer delegation to the Sustainable Development Working Group (SDWG) of the Arctic Council.

 Katleen De Flander

-Kerstin Fritzsche joined the research project “Digitalisation and Impacts on Sustainability” as a research associate in January 2017, where she studies the challenges and opportunities presented by digitalisation for developing and newly industrialized countries and explores alternative approaches to “development” within the context of digital transformations to ensure sustainable and equitable outcomes.
+Kerstin Fritzsche joined the research project “Digitalisation and Impacts on Sustainability” as a senior research associate in January 2017.
+Her research focuses on the challenges and opportunities that information and communication technologies (ICTs) present to developing and newly industrialized countries and explores alternative approaches to “development” within the context of sustainable digital transformations.
 Prior to joining the IASS, Kerstin Fritzsche worked in the field of policy advice and development cooperation with a focus on climate change and renewable energies in North Africa and the Middle East.